L-spaces, taut foliations and fibered hyperbolic two-bridge links: Introduction

 \begin{rem} Theorem \ref{thm: main theorem} is a result about the exterior of the links.
-Links are not uniquely determined by their complement, hence it can be a priori possible that many non isotopic hyperbolic two-bridge links share the same exterior.
-However it follows from \cite[Theorem~1.4]{MW} that the exteriors of hyperbolic $2$-bridge links (with two components) are not even commensurable. \end{rem}
+Links are not uniquely determined by their complement, hence it can be a priori possible that many non-isotopic hyperbolic two-bridge links share the same exterior.
+However it follows from \cite[Theorem~1.4]{MW} that the exteriors of hyperbolic two-bridge links (with two components) are not even commensurable. \end{rem}

 We will be able to completely determine for each fibered hyperbolic two-bridge link $L$ the set of surgeries on $L$ that are $L$-spaces.
 We denote by $\mathcal{L}(L)$ the set of slopes on $L$ that produce $L$-spaces.
 Recall that since $L$ is a link in $S^3$ there is a canonical identification between the set of slopes on $L$ and $\overline{\matQ}\times \overline{\matQ}$, where $\overline{\matQ}=\matQ\cup \{\infty\}$, obtained by considering on each component of $L$ its canonical meridian and longitude basis.
-Also, notice that we can reduce our study to the finite surgeries.
+Also, notice that we can reduce our study to the rational surgeries.
 In fact the components of two-bridge links are unknotted, so when one of the two surgery coefficients is infinite the only rational homology spheres that can be obtained are $S^3$ and lens spaces.
-We will prove the following proposition, where the link $L_n$ is shown in Figure \ref{figure:link L_n}.
+We will prove the following proposition, where the link $L_n$ is shown in Figure \ref{figure:link L_n}, for $n\geq 1$.